ux-fran/emilia-female-hero-sculpt-repository/README.md

 ## 📌 What's Inside This Repository

 - **Project Progress**:
-  - Explore the [Backlog](https://github.com/users/ux-fran/projects/65) for detailed steps or track my progress with the [Kanban Board](https://github.com/users/ux-fran/projects/65/views/2).
+  - Explore the [Backlog](https://github.com/users/ux-fran/projects/65) for detailed steps or track my progress with the [Kanban Board (a.k.a.
+ToDo list)](https://github.com/users/ux-fran/projects/65/views/2).
 - **Key Milestones**:
   - Milestone breakdowns with links to specific tasks or achievements.
 - **Resources**: